euank/meruapi/README.md

 meruapi
 =======

-A ruby Grape API for managing the users of a mysql-backed mail server
+A ruby Grape API for managing the users of a postgres-backed mail server.

+It makes the assumption that your DB schema is akin to the one used by iRedMail-0.8.7 if you select postgresql as your database scheme.
+It also will modify the scheme (oh so minorly) by creating a new table named "invites".

 It only provides the api.
 Something else(html+js likely) has to actually interact with the api.